phaus/play-tutorials/README.md

 ## Examples

+The apps are configured to run with a mysql Database.
+You can always change the Database by editing app/conf/application.conf.

+db=mem for in-Memory Database. db=fs for a file based Database (H2).

 ### bookmarks

 This is a simple bookmarks listing application.
 You start this example with *play run* in the bookmarks directory.

+### vcards

+This is an app for parsing vcards to a Database.
+The app will also support export to VCard Format in the future.

 ## Links